-- We expect all pupils to be lined up on the yard at 8.45am as the school day starts at 8.50am prompt and the doors will close at 8.50am. - Each class teacher has the responsibility for keeping an accurate record of attendance. - Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
+- We expect all pupils to arrive promptly at the agreed drop off time - Each class teacher has the responsibility for keeping an accurate record of attendance - Any pupil who is absent must be recorded at the beginning of the morning and afternoon session.
 The attendance register must be completed by the class teacher by 9.00am and by 1.05pm.
-All attendance records are documented using SIMs software, which is supported by the Local Authority.
+All attendance records are documented using SIMS software which is supported by the Local Authority